rethinkdb/horizon-docs/getting-started.md

 └── src
 ```

-You can now run `hz serve --dev` and load your working chat application at <a href="http://localhost:8181">`localhost:8181`</a>.
+You can now run `hz serve --dev` and load your working chat application at <http://localhost:8181>.
 Open it in multiple browser tabs to watch the application update instantly!

-From here, you could take any framework and add these functions to create a realtime chat application
-without writing a single line of backend code!
+From here, you could take any framework and add these functions to create a realtime chat application without writing a single line of backend code!

 ## Integrating Horizon with an existing application